If you're about to interview at Amazon you should already know the 14 Leadership Principles.

 Question: How do you get to an understanding of what the customer’s needs are?

 Tip: You might want to answer by saying something like "I do customer research" but remember they want a specific example and not a general answer.
+Like I explained before, you can use general statements like “I do research” but then you need to support that by giving an example of a time when you did some research.

 This is the answer given by a Senior Digital Product Manager: